 Join Campus Ecochallenge!

-Campus Ecochallenge is open for the 2022-2023 academic year.
+Campus Ecochallenge is open for the 2025-2026 academic year!

-join 1026 other participants
+join 672 other participants

-Ecochallenge.org's social change platform + curriculum connect a global community of advocates and changemakers, each doing what we can, in ways that are most relevant to us, to make this great spinning dot we call home a healthier, more equitable, more sustainable place.
+Ecochallenge.org's social change platform and curriculum connect a global community of advocates and changemakers, each doing what we can, in ways that are most relevant to us, to make this great spinning dot we call home a healthier, more equitable, more sustainable place.
 Welcome to Campus Ecochallenge!

 Learn More > >

-Ecochallenge.org's social change platform + curriculum connect a global community of advocates and changemakers, each doing what we can, in ways that are most relevant to us, to make this great spinning dot we call home a healthier, more equitable, more sustainable place.
+Ecochallenge.org's social change platform and curriculum connect a global community of advocates and changemakers, each doing what we can, in ways that are most relevant to us, to make this great spinning dot we call home a healthier, more equitable, more sustainable place.
 Welcome to Campus Ecochallenge!

 Learn More > >